🌱 Plant Tissue Culture Troubleshooting Manual (Gellan Gum Edition)

 Causes:

-- High relative humidity in containers
+- High relative humidity in culture vessels

 Solutions: